codingforpleasure/customized-workspace/Ubuntu/useful-resources/generative_deep_learning.md

 </p>

-* VAEs have shown to produce diverse samples quickly but usually the quality is not great compared to GANs,
+* VAEs have shown to produce diverse samples quickly but usually the quality is not great compared to GANs.